 There's high demand for graduates to work in this fast-paced sector with roles in space, music, nuclear, biotechnology, pharmaceuticals, and automation and robotics.
 Even if you don’t come from an engineering academic background, many growth areas such as food and drink demand graduates with a wide range of skills, including logical thinking, good communication, creativity, teamwork and leadership.
 The industry will always need a steady intake of employees to support the countries best-loved brands, as well as to lead the way in innovating and creating new brands.
 Many companies run their own graduate development programmes.
 Meet our panel of key players from the manufacturing and engineering industry and hear about their unusual routes into the sector and the variety of roles on offer for graduates from any discipline..

 If you're passionate about making a real difference to people's lives, then a career in the science and health sector could be for you.
 The pandemic has put the world’s healthcare professionals centre stage, but aside from vocational roles in medicine, pharmacy and nursing, there are a wide variety of graduate roles in customer care, finance, hospitality, human resources (HR), IT, legal services, marketing, procurement and sales.

-There are also hundreds of science and pharmaceutical companies operating in the UK and many regularly feature in top graduate employer rankings, with graduate roles available in commercial areas such as IT, finance and human resources (HR), as well as in science and research.
+There are also hundreds of science and pharmaceutical companies operating in the UK and Ireland and many regularly feature in top graduate employer rankings, with graduate roles available in commercial areas such as IT, finance and human resources (HR), as well as in science and research.
 Meet our panel of key players from the health and life sciences industry and hear about their unusual routes into the sector and the variety of roles on offer for graduates from any discipline.

 2 November, 12pm-1.30pm